 When in Humboldt Bay, marine mammals may occasionally move through general areas of Arcata Bay where aquaculture expansion is proposed.
 These species are expected to move through, and forage in, the relatively deep channels that occur between shallow intertidal areas rather than the shallower areas where intertidal aquaculture beds will be located.
-If moving through intertidal areas during high tides, longline structures are not expected to restrict movements of marine mammals, as these species would readily navigate the culture equipment and move through spaces between equipment.
-Floating structures in subtidal areas are not expected to impede the movements of marine mammals or preclude them from foraging; floating structures may occasionally be used for loafing by sea lions if not frequently visited by aquaculture personnel.
-Harbor seals could haul-out on mudflats near intertidal aquaculture beds, such as on the mudflats near Intertidal Site 2 (Figure 2).
-The placement of off-bottom aquaculture infrastructure will not limit the species' ability to haul-out in Arcata Bay, as the Project area represents a small proportion of the potential areas that can be used for haul-outs.
+If moving through intertidal areas during high tides, structures are not expected to restrict movements of marine mammals, as these species would readily navigate the culture equipment and move through spaces between equipment.
+Harbor seals could haul-out on mudflats near intertidal aquaculture beds.
+However, the placement of off-bottom aquaculture infrastructure will not limit the species' ability to haul-out in Arcata Bay, as the Project area represents a small proportion of the potential areas that can be used for haul-outs.
 Therefore, impacts to movement and foraging by marine mammals are considered less than significant and this impact is considered less than significant without mitigation.

 IMPACT BIO-4: Effects of human disturbance (e.g., boat movement, presence of culture workers) on marine mammals and other wildlife.
 Aquaculturists will routinely visit leased areas for installation, inspections, planting and harvesting, product grading, and other activities related to aquaculture practices.
-The number of visitations to each site will depend on the types of aquaculture operations that are occurring.
-In intertidal areas for instance, rack-and-bag methods are labor-intensive and require inspections an average of twice per week (Table 3).
-Other methods are less intensive; cultch-on-longline requires only monthly inspections and basket-on-longline requires only six or seven visits per year (Table 3).
-Aquaculture activities associated with floating structures installed in subtidal areas will require daily visits for inspections and other activities (Table 4).
-For all these activities, noise will be generated from small vessels, movement and maintenance of equipment and communication among aquaculture workers.
+The number of visits to each site will depend on the types of aquaculture operations that are occurring.
+In intertidal areas for instance, rack-and-bag methods are labor-intensive and require inspections an average of twice per week.
+Other methods are less intensive; cultch-on-longline requires only monthly inspections and basket-on-longline requires only six or seven visits per year.
+For all these activities, noise will be generated from small vessels, movement and maintenance of equipment, and communication among aquaculture workers.
 Noise from aquaculture practices will be similar to what occurs from other users of the bay including recreational users (e.g., hunters, fishermen, and paddle and motor boaters) and commercial users (e.g., shippers and commercial fishermen).

-Shorebirds and wading birds (i.e., herons and egrets [Ardeidae]) frequently forage in intertidal areas during low tide and may occur within or adjacent to intertidal aquaculture beds.
-During higher tides, diving ducks and piscivorous birds, like western grebes (Aechmophorus occidentalis) and double-crested cormorants (Phalacrocorax auritus), will forage in channels near intertidal sites and could occur in open water during any part of the tide cycle near subtidal raft structures.
-Some birds, including cormorants, elegant terns (Thalasseus elegans), or California brown pelicans (Pelecanus occidentalis californicus) may roost on rafts or other structures associated with aquaculture.
-Marine mammals may also occur around raft structures and sea lions may occasionally loaf on structures if no humans are present.
-Marine mammals may also occur in channels near intertidal aquaculture sites and harbor seals may occasionally haul-out on mudflats in intertidal areas.
+Shorebirds and wading birds (i.e., herons and egrets [Ardeidae]) frequently forage in intertidal areas during low tide and may occur within or adjacent to intertidal aquaculture areas.
+During higher tides, diving ducks and piscivorous birds, like western grebes (Aechmophorus occidentalis) and double-crested cormorants (Phalacrocorax auritus), will forage in channels near culture sites.
+Marine mammals may also occur in channels near aquaculture sites and harbor seals may occasionally haul-out on mudflats.

 Human disturbance associated with visits to aquaculture sites has the potential to flush waterbirds that may be foraging or roosting within or near aquaculture areas.
 Such disturbance in close proximity to foraging or roosting birds can cause them to flush from the area.
-It is expected that many birds will become habituated to human disturbance and only flush to nearby sites (and quickly returning after the activity is complete) whereas other individuals may flush greater distances if they are more wary of humans or noise.
+It is expected that many birds will become habituated to human disturbance and only flush to nearby sites (and quickly return after the activity is complete) whereas other individuals may flush greater distances if they are more wary of humans or noise.
 These disturbances have energetic costs associated with flight while birds search for alternative roosts or foraging sites, with larger birds experiencing higher energetic costs.
 Disturbance could also result in a reduction in foraging efficiency in nearby foraging areas (or alternative sites), increased movement, or altered activity patterns that reduce energy reserves and increase predation risk.
 An increase in energetic output to acquire foraging resources could ultimately result in lowered reproductive success for some individuals.
-It is expected that birds will locate to alternative roost sites when flushed from aquaculture infrastructure and individuals that are more sensitive, potentially including larger species with heavier wing-loads (and thus higher energetic costs associated with flight), may generally avoid areas that receive frequent (e.g., daily) human disturbance.
-However, foraging areas are not likely limited for most species that use intertidal or subtidal habitats (see Impact BIO-1 above for discussion on impacts to shorebirds).
-Although some species may experience reduced foraging opportunities and increased energetic costs, activities at aquaculture areas will be similar to those already occurring in Arcata Bay and long-term population-level effects are unlikely to occur even for the most sensitive species.
-There are numerous roosting sites for birds throughout the bay, including docks, posts, and other structures, indicating roost sites are not limiting for any species bay-wide.
-Therefore, the effects of human disturbance on waterbirds are considered less than significant.